Roger Allen Leigh

-Roger Allen Leigh is a Plant Scientist.
+Roger Allen Leigh is a British plant scientist.
 He is a former Professor of Botany, Cambridge University, where he was a fellow of Girton College.
 Between 2006 and 2010 he was head of school of Agriculture, Food & Wine at the University of Adelaide.
 He was then appointed as the Director of the Waite Research Institute at the University of Adelaide.